 After moving to Denver Colorado in 1992, I knew learning to fly fish was important to get the most out of the state’s trout streams and lakes.
 I sought the expertise of local fly fishing guides to learn skills.
 Books, magazines, and classes rounded out my growing obsession.
 Nearby Cheesman Canyon on the South Platte River became my favorite fishery.
 I started taking friends there and soon realized how satisfying it was to help them experience catching trout on the fly.
 This led to my pursuit of becoming a professional fly fishing guide!
 Fourteen years later, Galvin Guiding was born.
 I’m always eager to learn new wrinkles of the sport.
 Luckily, fly fishing is an sport that allows for continuous growth and learning.

 Competitive Fly Fishing

 The desire to keep getting better led me to competitive fly fishing.
-I was introduced starting with the 2006 National Fly Fishing Championships.
-The coaches of Fly Fishing Team USA wanted an all-Colorado team to serve as a benchmark to their anglers.
+I was introduced to it starting with the 2006 National Fly Fishing Championships held in Boulder, CO.
+The coaches of Fly Fishing Team USA wanted an all-Colorado team to serve as a benchmark to their current team anglers., and I was picked to join.
 To almost everyone’s surprise, our team ended up with the bronze medal.
-I placed 10th individually!
-I became addicted and kept searching for new and cutting edge information from the U.S. and abroad.
+I placed 10th individually.
+Boom… I became addicted and kept searching for new and cutting edge information from the U.S. and abroad.
 A love affair with competitive fly angling has followed.
 I’ve competed in four to five fly fishing tournaments a year ever since, including each of the U.S. National Fly Fishing Championships.
-Most recently I was able to win the 2015 Conejos Superfly and both the 2015 & 2016 South Platte Pro-Am Carp Slam.
+Most recently I was able to win the 2015 Conejos Superfly and the 2015, 2016, and 2017 South Platte Pro-Am Carp Slams.